mateors/lexer/README.md

 ### REPL |  Read–Eval–Print Loop
 > REPL: A read–eval–print loop (REPL), also termed an interactive toplevel or language shell, is a simple interactive computer programming environment that takes single user inputs, executes them, and returns the result to the user; a program written in a REPL environment is executed piecewise.

-## Lexing
+### Lexing
-> to work with source code we need to turn it into a more accessible form.
+> To work with source code we need to turn it into a more accessible form.

 > We're going to write our own lexer.
 It will take source code as input and output the tokens that represent the source code.
 It will go through its input and output the next token it recognizes.